silagokth/il2234-lab-demo/README.md

 Repeat the steps from before to synthesize and program the FPGA.

 ## 7 segment displays
-The Urbana board includes 2 4-digigt 7-segment displays.
+The Urbana board includes 2 4-digit 7-segment displays.
 To understand how the displays are connected to the FPGA, take a look at the schematic and the [7 segment module datasheet](http://www.lucky-light.com/LED%20Displays/Four%20Digit%20Display/KW4-281.pdf).

 You might ask yourself, each module has 4 digits with 7 segments each.
-That is a a total of 8 connections per digit (including the dot) times 4 digits, 32 connections.
+That is a total of 8 connections per digit (including the dot) times 4 digits, 32 connections.
 However the KW4-281 module only has 12 pins.

-The reason is because the digits of the display are *multiplexed*.
-This means that the module takes 1 digit input and a 4 bit (one hot encoded) digit select signals, and display the input number on the selected digit.
-To display 4 digits simultaniously we have to *multiplex* (i.e. switch very fast) between the digits at a frequency that our eye cannot perceibe.
+The reason is that the digits of the display are *multiplexed*.
+This means that the module takes 1-digit input and a 4-bit (one hot encoded) digit select signal and displays the input number on the selected digit.
+To display 4 digits simultaneously, we have to *multiplex* (i.e., switch very fast) between the digits at a frequency that our eye cannot perceive.

 To start with a simpler task we will start by displaying a single digit.
 First we need to convert the digit input (encode in BCD) into the individual segment outputs.
 For that we will use a lookup table.